lrmendes/PathogensInFood-WebSite/content/faq.md

 ## Q: What is the difference between “Prevalence”, “Count” and “Both” when choosing Essay Type?

  **“Prevalence”** must be chosen in the field “Select Essay” if the objective is to retrieve data of the type detected/non detected (i.e., binary data).<br>
 In the case of bacterial agents, if you wish to retrieve microbiological results from __enrichment analysis__, the “Prevalence” option must be __always__ selected.
-Example: “Prevalence” should be chosen if you wish to access to enrichment analysis results for Salmonella spp. or Yersinia enterocolitica.
+Example: “Prevalence” should be chosen if you wish to access to enrichment analysis results for _Salmonella_ spp. or _Yersinia enterocolitica_.

 **“Counts”** must be selected if the objective is to retrieve concentration data (i.e., continuous data).
 However, in the particular case of bacterial agents, if you wish to retrieve microbiological results from __direct plating__ (without enrichment), the “Counts” option must be __always__ selected.<br>
-Example: “Counts” should be chosen if you wish to access to direct plating results for B. cereus, S. aureus or C. perfringens.
+Example: “Counts” should be chosen if you wish to access to direct plating results for _B. cereus_, _S. aureus_ or _C. perfringens_.

 In the case of bacterial agents, **“Both”** must be selected if the objective is to retrieve results from investigations that have conducted __both enrichment and plating essays__ on the same set of samples.<br>
-Example: “Both” should be chosen if you wish to find enrichment and plating results for L. monocytogenes analysis conducted in parallel.
+Example: “Both” should be chosen if you wish to find enrichment and plating results for _L. monocytogenes_ analysis conducted in parallel.

 ## Q: How should searches be performed?